jrgp/soldat-pystats/README.md

     runupdate -c config.yml

-Start website.
+Quickly start website.
 (Bind to all NICs on port 5000)

     runsite -c config.yml

+# Gunicorn Example

+Use a command like the following to run pystats under gunicorn, listening on port 5000, for production instead of dev.

+    gunicorn 'piestats.web:init_app()' -b 0:5000 --max-requests 1000 -w 4 -k gevent --access-logfile - -e PYSTATS_CONF=config.yml

+If huge QPS is needed, using uwsgi instead of gunicorn would be better.

 # Contact
  - Joe Gillotti - <joe@u13.net>